Opticho/AnalysisPatentCode/README.md

     (note that it just uses TTL and OR and AND operator, others will occur error)

     Python uspto_search.py -i compare
-    (note that it will compare the today text file with the yesterday text file.
+    (note that it will compare today text file with yesterday text file.
     And renew pdf files when the new patent appears)

     Python uspto_search.py -i download